blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 	- **Sex** is the fulfilment of the sexual intimacy with a loved one
 		- This is due to the "pleasurable aspect" of our sexual system
 	- **Reproduction** is the use of the sexual system for its main intended purpose
-		- The decree on using the sexual system for secondary purposes
+		- The rationale for using the sexual system for secondary purposes
 			- If the system was only intended to be used for reproduction, then it would not have been active when a person does not intent for it to cause reproduction.
 		- Other Examples
 			- Example of Sound